izirku/rust-confu/README.md

 }
 ```

-should produce something like this:
+should produce something like this, granted that a `APP_VERSION="0.1.0"`
+environment variable is also set:

 ```bash
 $ cargo run --quiet -- --app_telemetry=yes